jarodise/koreader-importer/cline_docs/codebaseSummary.md

 -   Removed files related to the Logseq plugin (`package.json`, `index.html`, `index.js`).
 -   Updated the documentation (`projectRoadmap.md`, `currentTask.md`, `techStack.md`, `codebaseSummary.md`) to reflect the new project direction.
 -   Renamed the project folder from `logseq-koreader-importer` to `koreader-importer`.
+-   Added a feature to allow users to set a custom output destination for the generated markdown files.

 ## User Feedback Integration and Its Impact on Development